oci-landing-zones/oracle-enterprise-landingzone/Official_Documentation/OELZ_Network_Firewall_Deployment/IMPLEMENTATION.md

 ## 2.1 Access Permissions

-OCI Tenancy Administrators can only deploy the Oracle Enterprise Landing Zone(OELZ), which is part of the Tenancy Administrator (any user is part of the Administrator group).
-By Default, OELZ Deployment requires Tenancy administrator privileges to deploy the Network Firewall Feature and create a compartment in the root compartment.
+Any user who is a member of the OCI Tenancy Administrators can deploy the Oracle Enterprise Landing Zone (OELZ).
+By default, the OELZ Deployment requires Tenancy administrator privileges to deploy the Network Firewall Feature and privileges to create a compartment in the root compartment.

 ## 2.2 Terraform State File